 Explore the wonders along Old Grafton Road

-The Old Grafton Road begins 35kms east of Glen Innes along the Gwydir Highway.
-The drive is steep and narrow with some twothirds gravel and parts heavily corrugated.
-It's unsuitable for towing caravans although campervans can negotiate it.
+The Old Grafton-Glen Innes Road begins 35kms east of Glen Innes along the Gwydir Highway.
+Steep and narrow with some two-thirds gravel and parts heavily corrugated, the road is unsuitable for towing caravans although campervans can negotiate it.

-Called Big River Country, the valley has five major rivers flowing through it: Mann, Nymboida, Henry, Boyd and Orara.
+Called Big River Country, the valley has five major rivers flowing through it: the Mann, Nymboida, Henry, Boyd and Orara.
 All are tributaries of the Clarence and offer great swimming, fishing, and canoeing.
 The Nymboida, with its rapids, is popular with canoeists, parties descending the valley from Buccarumbi to Jackadgery.
 Experienced kayakers seek out the area further upstream, towards the Dorrigo plateau.
 The stunning natural wonders, wildlife and history of Mann River nature reserve and Guy Fawkes River State Conservation area offer excellent recreation for 4wd, camping, canoeing, fishing and bushwalking.

 Wildlife is abundant, with some threatened species, and it's a paradise for bird watchers.
-Camping and picnic locations are found along the Mann River at Mann River nature reserve in the upper valley or the Boyd River at Dalmorton camping grounds.
+Good camping and picnic locations are found along the Mann River at Mann River Nature Reserve in the upper valley or the Boyd River at Dalmorton camping grounds.
 Both locations have toilets and pit-fire barbeques.
 Camping fees apply at Dalmorton.

+Take this road to adventure and on your return to Glen Innes make it even more memorable via the 159km Gwydir Highway's World Heritage Way through the World Heritage national parks Washpool, with its lush rainforests, unique coachwood stands, and Gibraltar Range, with spectacular granite areas weathered into fantastic outcrops.

+Capturing the spirit a local perspective

+Gifted writer Peter Mathew, a former Glen Innes resident, captured the spirit of the Old Grafton-Glen Innes Road when he wrote evocatively.
+"Sit quietly by the side (of the road) and listen carefully.
+In the stillness of the deserted valley you may just hear the snap of reins on a Cobb and Co coach team, the thud of the timbergetter's axe or the cry of the bullocky hauling down the track to the Clarence River.
+And, he went on, don't be surprised if a ghostly form emerges, for its just the magic of the valley working its tricks on your imagination."

 Road conditions

 Not suitable for caravans.
-Mostly gravel surface, corrugated, narrow and steep in some parts.
-No service stations for 180km and phone service is limited.
+Gravel surface, corrigated, narrow and steep in some parts.

-Four-wheel drive adventure along Old Grafton Road

-tor () /GlenInnesHighlands ntre () @gleninneshighland w.gov.au () GlenInnesHighlands bds.com () @GIHighlands
+Stock up on supplies

+No service stations

+or fuel for 180km and

+phone service is limited.

+ACCUPATION OF THE PARTY OF THE

+Talk to us

+Glen Innes Visitor Information Centre 02 6730 2400 tourism@gisc.nsw.gov.au

-180km of scenic road awaits
+180km of scenic roads

-Discover unspoilt beauty

-The 180km scenic road was opened in 1867, linking the mountains to the sea.
-Fringed by wild rivers, breathtaking scenery and a romantic past of pioneers, gold miners and bushrangers, it has long inspired poets and artists like Henry Lawson, Henry Kendall and Tom Roberts.
+The 180km scenic road opened in 1867, linking the mountains to the sea, fringed by wild rivers and breathtaking scenery and romantic past of pioneers, gold miners and bushrangers, has long inspired poets and artists like Henry Lawson, Henry Kendall and Tom Roberts.